gohugoio/hugo/content/functions/union.md

 ```

-This is also very useful to use as `AND` filters when combined with where:
+This is also very useful to use as `OR` filters when combined with where:

 ```html
 {{ $pages := where .Site.RegularPages "Type" "not in" (slice "page" "about") }}